OILY Serum – CHOC

 Action of the Oily serum choc :

-This product activates micro blood circulation.
+The oily serum choc is a muscular and joint relaxer.
+This product also activates micro blood circulation.

 Simmondsia Chinensis (Jojoba) Oil*, Arnica (Arnica montana flowers) Infused Oil*, Camphor Essential Oil (Cinnamomum camphora), Hemp (Cannabis sativa L.) Oil, Rosemary Officinalis CT camphor Essential oil (Rosemary)*, Tocopherol (Vitamin E) *Ingredient from organic farming THC Free